Fake Christchurch attack victims seek NZ$17k in support | DW | 28.06.2019

 Hailed Christchurch hero Abdul Aziz says that donation money for the March attacks has divided the local community

-Woods elaborated that donation concerns is "outside the scope of then government would get involved," but told Aziz that registered charities such as Victim Support will be audited every year.
+Woods elaborated that donation concerns is "outside the scope of when government would get involved," but told Aziz that registered charities such as Victim Support will be audited every year.

 Every evening, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.